 How much funding has been provided?

-More than £9 million has been awarded to groups since the programme started in 2015.
+More than £8 million of grant funding has been provided to groups since the programme started in 2016.
 The full list of groups that have benefited is available on gov.uk.

 There is a misconception that BSBT is part of the Government’s counter terrorism strategy.
 This is incorrect.
-BSBT is separate to the Counter Terrorism Strategy.
+BSBT is part of the Government's Counter Extremism strategy, which is separate to the Counter Terrorism Strategy.

 The Counter Terrorism Strategy aims to reduce the risk to the UK and its citizens from all forms of terrorism.
 Prevent is part of the Counter Terrorism strategy and seeks to tackle the influences of radicalisation and respond to the ideological challenge of terrorism.